 The Company reinsures a portion of the risks it underwrites in order to control its exposure to losses and protect capital resources.
-The Company buys proportionate reinsurance treaties to reduce the net exposure for an individual risk to less than EUR 15,000 for all traditional life products & two riders, pertaining to accidental death and disability.
+The Company buys proportionate reinsurance treaties to reduce the net exposure for an individual risk to less than EUR 15,000 for all traditional life products & two riders, pertaining to accidental death and disability for policies written until 31 December 2020.
+The aforementioned retention is EUR 20,000 for policies written from 31 January 2021.